syed-imam/walmart-product-manager/README.md

     and auto suggestion of brands is made available.
 4. **Brand Statistics** - Statistics related to percentages of brands appearing in API search results for given search query and time range are shown using circle percentages.

+### Technology Used
+Application uses Node and Express for the backend functionality.
+Additionally it uses React, and Jquery in the front end.
+MongoDB is used as the persistent database with Mongoose(ORM) primarily because of non-relational structure of data.
+Libraries like DataTables.js and Typeahead.js are used for faster development time.

 ### Prerequisites
 1. Need to have node and npm installed. <br>
 2. Note that the application was developed and tested on: node --version: 6.9.4, npm --version 3.10.10 <br>
 3. Furthermore application is tested on windows 10, MacOS Sierra version 10.12.6 machines using recent version of Google chrome.

 ### Installation
 1. git clone https://github.com/adilimam1993/walmart-product-manager.git
 2. cd into project's root directory